8 Targeting Strategies for AMC Audiences

 3. New-to-brand customers

-New-to-brand (NTB) customers refer to individuals who have never interacted with your brand before.
+New-to-brand (NTB) customers have never interacted with your brand.
 Targeting this group increases brand awareness and attracts first-time buyers.

 You can target this AMC audience segment by running sponsored brand ads for your products.
 You can also optimize for broader keywords to target users who have not been exposed to your brand.